whitwritescode/cloud_notes/awsservice.md

 - **AWS CloudFormation**: Create, update, and delete a set of AWS resources as a single unit using a JSON or YAML template.

 - **AWS OpsWorks**: automates how servers are confirgured, deployed and managed using Chef or Puppet.

+- **AWS CodeWhisperer**: AI-powered code generator for IDEs and code editors.
+Generates code suggestions with an option to accept of reject them.
+Security scanner identifies hard-to find vulnerabilites.
+Refers various standards and best practices to follow.
+All of this results in more secure code.
+Support open-source and all experience-level developers.